Every animal here has a personality. Some are leaders. Some are comedians. Some prefer quiet corners. Together, they make the farm feel alive.

 Our largest goat, no one knows exactly how old Eddie is.
 He can be wonderfully sweet or mildly cranky depending on the day, but one thing is certain: when you’re the biggest, you usually get your way.

-Clarice brings a gentle presence.
-Thoughtful and unhurried, she’s happiest when the pasture feels peaceful and she’s alongside Hannibal.
+Clarice brings a gentle presence as she eats carrots from your hand.
+She’s happiest when the pasture feels peaceful and she’s alongside Hannibal.

 Hannibal carries himself with quiet steadiness.
 He prefers calm observation over chaos and rarely rushes into anything.